BianKov/ncmceoptimisedforepsouponpublication/README.md

-# Optimisation of the non-centered minimum curvilinear embedding by minimising the logarithmic loss with respect to the E-PSO model
+# Optimisation of the non-centered minimum curvilinear embedding by logarithmic loss minimisation